kuspia/MERN_course/ExpressJS.md

 > GET carries request parameter appended in URL string while POST carries request parameter in message body which makes it more secure way of transferring data from client

+##### but do u know what exactly api is ?? it's ok a kind of route or url but in api we send